-In August, we hold joint Scholarships & Student Aid/Student Accounts “ABC's of Money Management/Facts about Fees!” information sessions for newly admitted students to the Fall term (and their families), where we answer questions on billing, fee payment, guest access and other topics.
+In August, we hold joint Scholarships & Student Aid/Student Accounts “McGill's Frugal Scholar Money Management Program/Facts about Fees!” information sessions for newly admitted students to the Fall term (and their families), where we answer questions on billing, fee payment, guest access and other topics.
 The sessions last 30-35 minutes, with plenty of time for questions afterwards.
 The dates of the “ABC's of Money Management/Facts about Fees!” information sessions can be found under the Parents section of the Campus Life & Engagement's (CL&E) website.